holycrap872/ucls-hs-intro-to-cs/CourseMaterial/03_advanced_programming/00_lightbot/lesson_plan.md

     - Functions
         - What are they?
         - Why are they so powerful?
+- Function call stack
+    - Program pauses and waits for answer from function
+    - Give example
+    - Walk through a visual where the calling code pauses while the function completes
 - Today starting advanced python unit with a game
     - Lightbot
         - Available on Macs, IPhones, and Android